-But, all in all, producing bibs and feeders for my babies was the start of future years of producing knick-knacks, patchwork blankets, underwear and clothing for my family and friends, to which I still do today.
+But, all in all, producing bibs and feeders for my babies was the start of future years of producing knick-knacks, patchwork blankets, underwear, and clothing for my family and friends, to which I still do today.

 My Old Favourite Needs a New Zip, Button, Hole Darned…

-Although I do encourage you to practice whenever you get the opportunity to do so.
-Practice will enable to do this without referring to your notes or a tutorial long term as it will all be too familiar to you.
-This is when you know you are starting to master the ‘Art of Sewing’.
+Although I do encourage you to practice sewing whenever you get the opportunity to do so.
+Regular sewing will enable you to do these types of repairs and alterations without the need to refer to your notes or a tutorial, as it will soon become all too familiar to you.
+This is when you know you are starting to master the art of sewing.

 But, a word to the wise when doing alterations and repairs, “Always ‘unpick’ your own work” then you will have a better idea of how to put it back together!